Cultural heritage of Kosovo: Monuments

 Castles are also very common in Kosovo.
 The castle of Prizren, the city and castle of Artanë which was a huge trade city in the 13th century and earlier, the castle of Kekola an ancient Dardan castle which dates from the Bronze era (1300-1100 b.c), etc.

-Unfortunately because of the many wars that Kosovo went through in different years and times, many monuments were destroyed.
+Because of the many wars that Kosovo went through in different years and times, many monuments were destroyed.

 Museums

 Kosovo museum

 Today Kosovo has seven active museums all over its territory.
 The museums are the: